cinghie/wordpress-starter-pack/wp-content/plugins/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 2.7.6 =
+* fix for top frontend admin-bar being invisible when "inline & defer" is active.
+* fix for 3rd party CSS-files not being deferred when "inline & defer" is active.
+* small copy changes on Extra settings screen.

 = 2.7.5 =
 * urgent fix for Google Fonts aggregate & preload that broke badly in 2.7.4.